-The baddest of all is the trenchcoat, the sturdy outerwear icon that’s been keeping sharply dressed men dry in one form or another since the 1910s.
+The trenchcoat is a sturdy outerwear icon that’s been keeping sharply dressed men dry in one form or another since the 1910s.
 Originally a military upgrade of a long Edwardian civilian raincoat, trenchcoats were standard issue for the British army from 1912 onwards, but since have morphed into the go-to coat for early twentieth century motorists, 1930s gangsters, 1950s Hollywood style icons, 1980s city slickers and everyone in between.
 After a brief spell out in the cold (s’cuse the pun) during the noughties, they’re back in vogue and here to stay – much to our gratification.

-So, here are four statement trenches that are guaranteed to impress, together with our styling pointers for each.
+So, here are the statement trenches that are guaranteed to impress, together with our styling pointers for each.
 Read it and go forth, good readers; turn heads at will.